AWS Post-Onboarding

 CoreStack currently supports the Inspector Classic version.
 However, the other version will also be supported soon.

-Assessment validation for onboarded AWS account in CoreStack:
+Assessment validation for onboarded AWS accounts in CoreStack:

 • Click View under Actions and select View Settings.